 Advani, along with Atal Bihari Vajpayee, led the formation of the Bharatiya Janata Party (BJP), the successor of Bharatiya Jana Sangh, in 1980.

-According to sources, a chartered plane was ready to fly the Advani to Goa, but he could not come.
+According to sources, a chartered plane was ready to fly Advani to Goa, but he could not come.
 Advani’s family informed the party that his health condition ruled out travelling.
 He is reportedly suffering from a stomach problem.

 Other party leaders like Jaswant Singh, Shatrughan Sinha and Uma Bharti have also stayed away from the Goa conclave citing health reasons.